RALLERGUMSALLA/movie_site/README.md

 ## Browsing the Site

+### Browsing without logging in

+* When not logged in to a user, your access to the sites features is limited.
+* You only get access to the search features of the website

 ### Create a New User

 * Create a new user on the website by clicking on create an account